zenangst/Syncalicious/README.md

 <img src="https://github.com/zenangst/Syncalicious/blob/master/Resources/Assets.xcassets/AppIcon.appiconset/icon_256x256.png?raw=true" alt="Gray Icon" align="right" />

 **Syncalicious is in its early stages of development, the features mentioned in the README are not implemented, they are intended to be the North Star for the product development cycle.
-Watch the repository or follow @zenangst on Twitter for continuous updates.**
+Watch the repository or follow [@zenangst](https://twitter.com/zenangst) on Twitter for continuous updates.**

 On the macOS, preferences are everything; it is what separates your mac from the rest, makes it stand out, gives it personality.
 Settings up a new installation of macOS can be fun and liberating, but it can also be a choir.
 This is where Syncalicious comes in; it aims to offer three main features.

-- Synchronize
+- 🌀 Synchronize
-- Customize
+- 🍱 Customize
-- Backup
+- ✅ Backup

 ### Synchronize